Gilles86/braincoder/README.rst

 - Official source code repo: https://github.com/Gilles86/braincoder/tree/main
 - HTML documentation (stable release): https://braincoder-devs.github.io/

 Installation
 ============

-Note that you need a environment with both `tensorflow-probability` and `tensorflow`.
+Note that you need an environment with both `tensorflow-probability` and `tensorflow`.

 Set up miniforge
 -----------------

 (Only do this if you don't have conda installed)
-I reccomend to use `miniforge <https://github.com/conda-forge/miniforge>`_, make sure you use the ``mamba``-solver and set ``channel-priority`` to ``strict``:
+I recommend using `miniforge <https://github.com/conda-forge/miniforge>`_, make sure you use the ``mamba``-solver and set ``channel-priority`` to ``strict``:

 .. code-block:: bash